Amazing Gifts to DIY or Buy For Every Kind of Holiday HostessNovember 17th, 2015

-This serving board is so unique and timeless at the same time.
+This cutting board can easily double as a serving board.
 It’s made of sustainably harvested bamboo from the rural hills of China, and is completely clean and free of chemical adhesives.
 Maybe, just maybe, that expensive cheese will taste even better—except it’s already flawless, of course.

 For the one who needs a break